roboticscollective/piper/README.md

 - Uses current ROS node time and a configurable frame ID
 - Defaults to the `base_link` frame

-The Docker container and host must share DDS discovery correctly for the SpaceMouse topic to cross the container boundary.
+The Docker container and host must share DDS discovery correctly for the SpaceMouse topic to be discovered across the host-container boundary.

 ## Simulation Time